liuyejia/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am currently a second-year PhD student in the UC Riverside.
-My research interest mainly focus on continual learning, and efficient AI on distributed systems or edge devices.
+My research interest mainly lies in continual learning, and efficient AI on distributed systems or edge devices.
 Previously, I worked in Amazon and Tencent as a software engineer.
 Before that, I spent two delightful years in the Simon Fraser University and obtained my Master degree.

 If you are interested in my publications (or experience), feel free to drop me an email :D